btclib-org/btclib/README.md

 It is licensed under MIT license.
 It is not intended to be used in production environments.

- Slide are `CC BY-SA 4.0` https://creativecommons.org/licenses/by-sa/4.0/
+ Slides are `CC BY-SA 4.0` https://creativecommons.org/licenses/by-sa/4.0/